TheeMattOliver/javascript-drumkit/README.md

 # javascript-drumkit

-## The samples are from a vintage Ace-Tone Rhythm King.
+## The samples are from a vintage analog Ace-Tone Rhythm King.

 ### The script uses html5's native audio play method, and we bind each sample to a keyboard key's with its unicode value.